Nikos-Nalmpantis/mercupy-parser/README.rst

     docker-compose up -d --scale mercury-parser=n

-n is the number of instances of mercury-parser
+where n is the number of instances of mercury-parser

 Then you can access the service at `http://localhost:4000 <http://localhost:4000>`_.